A Hybrid ABM-PDE Framework for Real-World Infectious Disease Simulations: Numerical Experiments

-Additionally, we observe the formation of a second wave in Brandenburg in the second experiment, with a sharp decline followed by a significant increase in symptomatic cases between the waves.
-However, upon closer inspection of the data (see Fig. \ref{fig:extreme_1_total_numbers_25pt}), this pattern is also present in the first experiment in the ABM, where a small second wave, if we may call it that, forms in a similar manner.
-The increases and decreases in the first experiment in the ABM, where we observe very few cases, seem to be partially driven by the activity data (see Fig. \ref{fig:activityChanges}).
+Additionally, we observe the formation of a second wave in Brandenburg in the Exposed-ABM scenario, with a sharp decline followed by a significant increase in symptomatic cases between the waves.
+However, upon closer inspection of the data (see Fig.~\ref{fig:extreme_1_total_numbers_25pt}), this pattern is also present in the Susceptible-ABM scenario in the ABM, where a small second wave, if we may call it that, forms in a similar manner.
+The increases and decreases in the Susceptible-ABM scenario in the ABM, where we observe very few cases, seem to be partially driven by the activity data (see Fig.~\ref{fig:activityChanges}).
 However, this is less the case for the other scenarios, where the waves are more pronounced, and the number of symptomatic cases is significantly higher, or the first wave emerges later.
 Nevertheless, it is possible that the activity data triggered the formation of the second wave.
-Interestingly, in the first experiment for the ABM, the number of symptomatic cases even reaches almost 0.0 between the waves.
+Interestingly, in the Susceptible-ABM scenario for the ABM, the number of symptomatic cases even reaches almost 0.0 between the waves.

-The peak in Berlin occurs on day 12 (see Fig. \ref{fig:extreme_2_total_numbers_25pt}), shortly before the second time interval with the lower infection rate begins.
+The peak in Berlin occurs on day 12 (see Fig.~\ref{fig:extreme_2_total_numbers_25pt}), shortly before the second time interval with the lower infection rate begins.
 It is worth noting that the activity change rates, together with the increasing cases in Berlin, may have contributed to the formation of a second wave.
-After adjusting the implementation to prevent individuals from jumping out of the PDE domain into the ABM (see Fig. \ref{fig:extreme_2_total_numbers_25pt_less_coupling}), a second wave is still visible, and it appears almost identical in the case of the ABM compared to the previous experiment with full coupling.
+After adjusting the implementation to prevent individuals from jumping out of the PDE domain into the ABM (see Fig.~\ref{fig:extreme_2_total_numbers_25pt_less_coupling}), a second wave is still visible, and it appears almost identical in the case of the ABM compared to the previous experiment with full coupling.
 Hence, the influence of Berlin is small or not clearly visible in this case.
 Additionally, as the individuals in the PDE domain are required to stay in Berlin, symptomatic cases have increased in Berlin.